 Then in the early eighties, when I came to Wisconsin, I was introduced to the notion of a workstation where computing power was basically assigned to an individual.
 And then we added the concept of a distributed ownership where you’re not thinking about the system as homogeneous ownership with one master, but that there are many masters because every person now owns a computer capability.
 How do you bring all of them together while preserving the rights of the individuals?
 That led to developing Condor and its first deployment in 1985.
-20 years later we had to change the name to HTCondor for legal reasons.
+We had to change the name 20 years later to HTCondor for legal reasons.

 What was the most interesting or challenging problem that HTCondor helped solve?

 There are two Nobel Prize discoveries whose computation system was powered by HTCondor––the Higgs Boson in 2012 and then recently detection of gravitational waves by the LIGO collaboration.
 So I am always joking, I’m looking for the triple crown.
 But I can’t say that they’re more important or challenging than other works of science powered by HTCondor.

 How do you enable smaller science projects and individual researchers using HTC?

 In Wisconsin-Madison in the 90s, we did a lot of simulation of database systems, study algorithm performance and similar high throughput application to make it robust.
 I always believed that computing can act as a fertilizer for science.
 That if you give researchers more effective computing, they can do more, better science.